StateX: Enhancing RNN Recall via Post-training State Expansion: Preliminaries

-The GLA model consists of a stack of interleaved layers of GLA blocks and feed-forward network (FFN) blocks.
-Since we only modify the GLA block, we omit the formulation for FFNs.
-Each GLA block consists of $H$ heads computed in parallel, and the layer output is the sum of the head outputs.
-Each GLA head can be formulated as:
+There are many LA variants, and we use GLA as a representative example in this study, but our method is applicable to most LA models since they have highly similar formulations.
+Each GLA layer consists of $H$ heads computed in parallel, and the layer output is the sum of the heads' outputs.
+Each GLA head can be formulated as:\footnote{We omit some components (e.g., skip connections, normalization) for simplicity.}